5 Strategies for Achieving Year-End Fundraising Success

 Analyze past fundraising data stored in your organization’s database.
 Use this information to determine what your organization does well and where you have opportunities for improvement.

 For example, if a significant portion of your supporters RSVP’d for your virtual event and gave a donation on top of their registration fee, you should continue this activity as part of your year-end campaign.
-However, you may also find that your email open rate is lower than expected, meaning there’s an opportunity to optimize your email marketing strategies.
+However, you may also find that your nonprofit’s email open rate is lower than expected, meaning there’s an opportunity to optimize your email marketing strategies.

 Keep these discoveries in mind as you construct your year-end plan.